rmbavishi/credit-risk-scorecard-pipeline/README.md

   like Plaid operate in — so these are constructed to mirror the *kind* of signal that data provides, with a deliberately constructed underlying relationship to default risk.

-No real, proprietary, or employer data is used anywhere in this repo.

 ---

 ## What's in this repo